 Similar to the cowboys of North America, Gauchos are the horsemen of the south.
 Flourishing from the mid 18th to 19th centuries, gauchos roamed Argentina’s plains and played a major role in the country’s independence from Spain.
 Featuring in legends and ballads, they’ve become something of a folk hero and are deeply embedded in Argentine cultural tradition.

 Annual fiestas often feature demonstrations of Gaucho horsemanship, but if you head out into the countryside you can visit a traditional ranch.
-Here you can spend a fun-filled day horseback riding, enjoying a traditional BBQ and admiring the incredible skills of the famous Gauchos.
+This is one of the best things to do in Argentina, because you can spend a fun-filled day horseback riding, enjoying a traditional BBQ and admiring the incredible skills of the famous Gauchos.

 Walk on the Perito Moreno Glacier